SwuduSusuwu/SusuPosts/SECURITY.md

 Asof [2025-07-26](https://github.com/SwuduSusuwu/SusuLib/discussions/70) ([commit 195acf41b7b90911565990e2d3dd4fe22b667017](https://github.com/SwuduSusuwu/SusuLib/commit/195acf41b7b90911565990e2d3dd4fe22b667017)), this repo switches to a new certificate[^5].
 The previous certificate is not known as "compromised", but is inaccessible for now.
 If possible, will restore that certificate, but the backup has a 32-character password which was forgotten, so vouched for this new certificate with `SHA256:1csQw8HZNJa7t2gbG9/usNZ6cXdlUlSMcA3dVb3j16c` (the certificate which was marked "old" through [commit 4073fc729bdf7eda455a1a9914310e118efa5833](https://github.com/SwuduSusuwu/SusuLib/commit/4073fc729bdf7eda455a1a9914310e118efa5833), vouches for `SHA256:G6I98GU7oMXNmKB/k10nAlZo52bN9y17xvARXjblM2g`).

+[Asof 2025-10-25](https://github.com/SwuduSusuwu/SusuLib/discussions/70#discussioncomment-14782700) (this `commit`), <https://github.com/SwuduSusuwu/> switches to a new certificate[^6].
+The previous certificates are not known as "compromised", but were used on numerous devices (thus are no longer trustable).

 ## Supported versions
 Users can expect that past 2024-06-26, [`trunk`](https://github.com/SwuduSusuwu/SusuPosts/tree/trunk/) passes [_GitHub_'s code reviews](https://github.blog/changelog/2025-04-22-github-actions-workflow-security-analysis-with-codeql-is-now-generally-available/)[^2].
 - If _GitHub_ gives advisories, <https://github.com/SwuduSusuwu/SusuPosts/security/> shows those (the top just shows what is in `SECURITY.md`, so remember to scroll down).